 The work: What to read?
 This may be your most important decision, and it will emerge from our conversations about your interests and your goals.
 My goals for your thesis are almost completely determined by your goals for yourself.
 I know a lot of kinds of math, but you might be interested in other areas of math that I could be helpful with.
 The final decision is always yours.
 There are a few places I typically start (Stern sequence notes, my papers or beamer slides on my website), but as time goes on, and you tell me what resonates with you and what doesn't, the direction of our work will become clearer.
+I put the slides from all my talks on my website, and this will give a good idea of my recent research.
 Usually it takes no more than a semester for an individualization of the subject matter to take hold.